Services

 Structured Meeting

-The aim of these meetings goes beyond just socialising and making friends.
+The aim of these meetings/workshops goes beyond just socialising and making friends.
 They also provide a safe space for young people to discuss and address various issues that may be causing suffering, misfortune, disability, or distress.
 Through these meetings, young people can find support and resources that can help them to overcome their struggles, change distorted thinking, and improve their well-being.

 Benefits